Campbellton, New Brunswick: Climate

 Campbellton has a cold, wet and snowy humid continental climate (Dfb) with vast seasonal temperature differences, although summers are somewhat moderated by its proximity to the cold waters of the Gulf of Saint Lawrence.
 Moderation is nearly non-existent in winter, as prevailing wind from the interior cause temperatures to often plummet below -20 C.

 Media

 Other services

-The city has an RCMP station on Arran St, which serves as the regional headquarters of District 9 comprising Restigouche County and the Western part of Gloucester County.
+The city has an RCMP station on Arran Street, which serves as the regional headquarters of District 9 comprising Restigouche County and the Western part of Gloucester County.

 The Campbellton Fire Station is located at 33 Roseberry Street.
-The department is composed of a Fire Chief, 7 full-time Firefighters, and 29 paid on call Firefighters.
+The department is composed of a fire chief, 7 full-time firefighters, and 29 paid on-call firefighters.

-Campbellton is home to a New Brunswick Provincial Court located in the City Centre downtown on Water St. All judges of this court have jurisdiction throughout the province and the Campbellton court possesses a satellite location in St-Quentin.
+Campbellton is home to a New Brunswick Provincial Court located downtown on Water Street.
+All judges of this court have jurisdiction throughout the province and the Campbellton court possesses a satellite location in St-Quentin.
 Court of Queen's Bench sittings for the Judicial District of Campbellton are held in this court.

 The Restigouche Regional Service Commission, which is located at 68A Water Street, is governed by a board of 12 (largely ex-officio) directors, and provides the following services to all municipalities and rural Communities within the county: